Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Implementation and Simulation Results

 \subsection{Dataset Generation}

-To evaluate performance of our proposed schemes described, we have used Vienna LTE-A Downlink link level simulator \cite{mehlfuhrer2011vienna} to simulate multipath fading channels.
-Two 3GPP fading models were simulated for a single-input single-output (SISO) channel: Extended Vehicular A (EVA) and Extended Typical Urban (ETU) and we used speed of 50 km/h to take into account Doppler effect.
-Our simulated time-frequency frames had size of 72\(\times\)14 (72 subcarriers in 14 time slots equivalent to 6 resource blocks in a 1ms subframe) based on standard LTE FDD frame size.
-As for simulations, we select the first 36 subcarriers over the first 7 time slots as the UL channel, and the second 36 subcarriers over the second 7 time slots as the DL channel.
+To evaluate the performance of our proposed schemes, we have used Vienna LTE-A Downlink link level simulator \cite{mehlfuhrer2011vienna} to simulate multipath fading channels.
+Two 3GPP fading models were simulated for a single-input single-output (SISO) channel: Extended Vehicular A (EVA) and Extended Typical Urban (ETU) and we used speed of $50$ km/h to take into account the Doppler effect.
+Our simulated time-frequency frames had size of $72$\(\times\)$14$ ($72$ subcarriers in $14$ time slots equivalent to $6$ resource blocks in a $1$ ms subframe).
+These numbers are selected to have similarity to the 3GPP LTE FDD frame structure.
+As for simulations, we select the first $36$ subcarriers over the first $7$ time slots as the UL channel, and the second $36$ subcarriers over the second $7$ time slots as the DL channel.

-Number of simulated frames that were created independently was 40K (35K for train and 5K for test).
-Sample of simulated frames are shown in Fig. \ref{fig:datasetsampel} while their real and imaginary parts are shown in two separate subfigures.
-For convenience in the rest of paper, we will show only absolute values of frames.
+The number of simulated frames that were created independently was $40$K ($35$K for training, $2$k for validation and $3$K for test).
+Samples of simulated frames are shown in Fig. \ref{fig:datasetsampel}.
+For convenience, we only show absolute values of frames (We note that for training/testing of the networks we always feed CSI as real and imaginary parts, and just for the presentation we show the CSI absolute value; the good match between the predicted and actual absolute values means good prediction on both real and imaginary parts).